syncfusion/blazor-docs/src/treemap/treemap/events.md

 ## OnRightClick

-Triggers, when right-click on the TreeMap.
+Triggers, when right-clicked on the TreeMap.

 |   Argument name      |   Description                         |
 |----------------------| --------------------------------------|